-The Amended and Restated Ground Lease for Parcel 20, as it relates specifically to the Steeple Street Building and the land underneath the building, is accounted for as a sales-type lease due to the transfer of title to the Steeple Street Building to the tenant.
-The land directly under the Steeple Street Building was allocated in the determination of the value of the property transferred in accordance with ASC 360-20, Property, Plant and Equipment - Real Estate Sales.
-Since the initial investment by the tenant is insufficient to recognize the transaction as a sale, in accordance with ASC 360-20 the Company will report the acquisition period rent and an allocable portion of the ground rent collected as deferred revenue on its consolidated balance sheet and will continue to include the property transferred in properties and equipment until the transaction can be reported as a sale in accordance with accounting principles generally accepted in the United States ("GAAP").
-The ground lease of the undeveloped land on Parcel 20 is accounted for as an operating lease, consistent with the Company's other long-term ground leases.
+The Parcel 20 Steeple Street Building ("Building") lease was originally accounted for as a sales-type lease due to the transfer of the Building to the tenant.
+The land directly under the Building was allocated in the determination of the value of the property transferred in accordance with ASC 360-20, Property, Plant and Equipment - Real Estate Sales.
+Since the initial investment by the tenant was insufficient to recognize the transaction as a sale, in accordance with ASC 360-20, the Company reported the acquisition period rent and an allocable portion of the ground rent collected as deferred revenue on its consolidated balance sheet.
+Upon termination of the lease, the \$293,000 of deferred revenue through October 31, 2021 was recognized as leasing revenue in the consolidated statement of income and retained earnings.
+With the termination of the Parcel 20 lease, the Company became obligated for the real property taxes which currently total \$134,000 annually.